University of Oregon · School of PPPM

 I co-founded the Oregon Policy Lab in 2018 to bridge rigorous academic research with real-world policy challenges.
 I am always open to collaboration — academic, applied, or both.

-Benjamin Clark, Full Professor and Public Administration Consultant at University of Oregon
+Benjamin Clark, Full Professor of Public Administration at University of Oregon

 Located in Hendricks HallUniversity of Oregon